Charles Warren (author)

 Charles Warren (March 9, 1868 – August 16, 1954) was an American lawyer and legal scholar who won a Pulitzer Prize for his book The Supreme Court in United States History (1922).

 Early life

 Warren was born in Boston, Massachusetts, a great-great-grandson of Mercy Otis Warren and the son of lawyer Winslow Warren (collector of the Port of Boston) and Mary Lincoln Tinkham.
-The family moved to Dedham, Massachusetts when Charles was three, where his biographer notes the family "remained active and loyal Democrats in a bastion of Republicanism."
+The family moved to Dedham, Massachusetts, when Charles was three, where his biographer notes the family "remained active and loyal Democrats in a bastion of Republicanism."
+Warren was descended from three Mayflower passengers.

 Following family tradition, he attended Harvard University, receiving an A.B. in 1889 and an A.M from Harvard Law School in 1892.
 Much later, in 1933, Warren would receive an honorary doctor of laws degree from Columbia Law School.

 Career

 Warren began practicing law in Boston in Moorfield Storey's firm, but left after less than a year to accept a job as the private secretary to Massachusetts governor William Eustis Russell.

 Warren was an active member of the Young Men's Democratic Club, but lost both his attempts to gain elective office (as state senator in 1894 and 1895).

 On May 31, 1894, Warren founded the Immigration Restriction League with his fellow Harvard graduates Prescott F. Hall and Robert DeCourcy Ward.
 The organization advocated excluding new immigrants from southern and eastern Europe because of their allegedly inferior "racial qualities" compared to Anglo-Saxons.
 Warren supported this cause by publishing short stories in national magazines including 'Scribner's,' 'McClure's,' and the 'Atlantic.'
 He also opposed women's suffrage, bimetallism, protectionism and imperialism.
 The organization spread to other American cities, and lasted approximately two decades, disbanding after Hall's 1921 death.

 Warren joined Russell's law firm as an associate when the governor's term ended in 1894, and later formed Warren & Perry, where he practised law from 1897 to 1914.
 He handled various types of cases: criminal, real estate, domestic relations and corporate.
 His most famous case defended James Michael Curley, who was convicted for conspiracy to defraud the United States for taking the civil service examination for a constituent.
 In 1905, Warren became chair of the Massachusetts State Civil Service Commission, where he served until 1911, when a candidate backed by Martin Lomasney, one of the powerful machine politicians against which the patrician progressive worked, won.

 Warren then concentrated on his law practice and writing career, as well as became involved in national progressive politics.
 In addition to law review articles, Warren published two encyclopedic books which became the starting point for American legal historians for decades: History of the Harvard Law School and of Early Legal Conditions in America (3 Vol. 1909) and A History of the American Bar.